Carpet Stretching Repairs

-- Before stretching the carpet make sure tack strips are properly installed and secure.
-Rotted tack strips will not do any good when it comes to securing the carpet so buy new ones if in doubt.
-If you need to remove old tack strips then plan on a few hours of time, patience and a good chisel.
+- Before stretching the carpet, make sure tack strips are correctly installed and secure.
+Rotted tack strips will not do any good when it comes to securing the carpet, so buy new ones if in doubt.
+If you need to remove old tack strips, then plan on a few hours of time, patience and a good chisel.
 You will then need to reinstall tack strips – this can be a little tricky on concrete slab foundations or wood floors with slight imperfections.

 - Check the pad while you are at it.
-It is important to fix the underlying problem so carefully inspect the pad and installation – but be careful to not cause damage while doing so!
+It is vital to fix the underlying problem so carefully inspect the padding and installation – but be careful not to cause damage while doing so!
 The only thing worse than missing the underlying problem is to create a new one while trying to inspect for damage.
-Carefully pull back the carpeting and pad when inspecting; pay special attention to fibers – especially if you are working with Berber carpet which can easily unravel.
+Carefully pull back the carpeting and pad when examining; pay special attention to fibers – especially if you are working with Berber carpet which can quickly unravel.

 - Trim CAREFULLY.
 Now you are ready to trim the carpet to fit.
-Remember, you work from the bottom of the carpet so you are essentially working upside down.
-Be conservative when trimming – taking too much off at once creates unsightly gaps or causes greater tension that can lead to future buckling.
+Remember, you work from the bottom of the carpet, so you are mainly working upside down.
+Be conservative when trimming – taking too much off at once creates unsightly gaps or causes higher tension that can lead to future buckling.

 - Practice First!
 Using a power stretcher and knee kicker takes a little time to master so practice before starting the main project.
-You will need to map out the room and direction you will work in prior to starting.
-Go through a couple dry runs first then take your time and work slowly.
+You will need to map out the room and direction you will work in before starting.
+Go through a couple of dry runs first, then take your time and work slowly.
 Sometimes the pressure of having to return rental equipment can cause people to rush through a job that ends up costing much more in the long run.
 It is better to pay more than risk ruining your carpet.
 Take your time and go slowly.

-- Just call Kiwi Instead! kiwi Services now provides carpet restretching as part of their complete carpet repair services.
+- Just call KIWI Instead!
+KIWI Services now provides carpet restretching as part of their complete carpet repair services.
 It’s fast, cost-effective and best of all…you don’t run the risk of ruining an otherwise good carpet.
-Fully licensed, bonded and insured technicians can have the job done right within hours.
-No need to spend time and money driving all over town for equipment rentals, dealing with tack strips or moving furniture.
-Relax and leave it to Kiwi – we’re happy to help!
+Fully licensed, bonded, and insured technicians can have the job done right within hours.
+There isn’t a need to spend time and money driving all over town for equipment rentals, dealing with tack strips or moving furniture.
+Relax and leave it to KIWI – we’re happy to help!

-why you should use Kiwi for all carpet stretching and repairs!
+here’s why you should use KIWI for all carpet stretching and repairs!

-- Over 28 years of experience in carpet care
+- 33 years of experience in carpet care

 Stretching carpet service by kiwi!